 The “sportline” series is not limited to AR / M4 style weapons.
 The term is used to describe Classic Army’s budget range of AEGs.
 So, you can always find a weapon to match your playstyle be it more of a G36 or an AK.

-Take a look at our dealer’s page, for a list of shops in your area that may stock these Airsoft Guns.
+Take a look at our distributor’s page, for a list of shops in your area that may stock these Airsoft Guns.